Last Updated on August 30, 2021 by DMEditor

 Teachable vs LearnDash: The Final Verdict

-LearnDash definitely wins this round.
+The LearnDash course creation platform definitely wins this round.
 Not only are they more affordable but they offer more in terms of marketing, integrations, design, and more learning reinforcements.
 They do lose points for not offering a free trial and for their limited customer support options, but LearnDash definitely offers more for your money.

 That’s not to say no instructor should choose Teachable.
 LearnDash is convenient for instructors who already have a WordPress website.
 If you want to build a course from the ground up, Teachable may be the best option for you.

 Want to learn more about building courses?
-We offer a guide here!
+We offer a course platform guide here!